Recent projects

 Just ABE was written for the University of Virginia New Music Ensemble in the Spring of 2022.
 While the musicians play from the written score, audience members use their phone browsers to play notes on a web page I developed.
 Musicians and audience members are only playing the notes A and E for the first movement, E and B for the second, and A and E for the third, and the notes on the web page are in just intonation, hence the title.
 We performed this at Old Cabell Hall on April 7th with 40 or so people in the audience playing the phone part.
 You can read the score and audience instructions while you listen to a recording from that night that is a little over seven minutes long.
 The music starts at about 1:57.

-Banjo with the WSO Tenor banjos are smaller than typical five-string open G bluegrass banjos, and their four strings are tuned like a viola.
+Banjo with the WSO Tenor banjos are smaller than typical five-string open G bluegrass banjos.
+Their four strings are tuned like a viola, and instead of fingerpicking, people strum them with a pick.
+That’s what you hear on old-time jazz records.
 I got one during the pandemic and have only had one gig with it: with a symphony orchestra while wearing a tux.
 Read more at My brief tenor banjo career.

 Side Steps was written for the University of Virginia New Music Ensemble in the Fall of 2021.
 At 15:11 of the video below I explain the idea behind the piece (applying new music improvisation styles to the chord progression of a classic jazz tune—in this case, John Coltrane’s “Giant Steps”) and then we play it.
 You can also see the Side Steps score.